 Injection of BrdU

-BrdU (Sigma-Aldrich, St. Louis, MO, USA) was injected parenterally (i.p.) from day 8 to day 20 after 6-OHDA lesioning at the dose of 50 mg/kg/day as a marker of neurogenesis.
+BrdU (Sigma-Aldrich, St. Louis, MO) was injected parenterally (i.p.) from day 8 to day 20 after 6-OHDA lesioning at the dose of 50 mg/kg/day as a marker of neurogenesis.
 Animals were euthanized for immunostaining on day 21.

 Tyrosine hydroxylase (TH) and BrdU immunoreactivity